Because beneath every behaviour, there’s a story.

 When kids can’t say it, they play it.

-Play Therapy sometimes gets confused with other things, such as learning through play, guided play activities, or simply “having fun” with toys.
-But while play is therapeutic in many settings, Play Therapy is something quite distinct.
+Play Therapy sometimes gets confused with other things, such as learning through play or simply “having fun” with toys.
+While play is therapeutic in many settings, Play Therapy is something quite distinct.

-In a child-centred model of Play Therapy, the child leads, using toys, art, and storytelling as symbolic tools to express and explore what’s going on inside.
-The therapist uses their presence and therapeutic skills to be an “external regulator” and a “translator”, helping the child feel deeply safe, seen, soothed and understood.
+The therapist uses their attunement and therapeutic skills to be an “external regulator” and a “translator”, helping the child feel deeply safe, seen, soothed and understood.
 Over time, this process helps children grow in confidence, resilience, and emotional intelligence.
-Just as importantly, the therapist works with caregivers and other professionals to support reflection and understanding of their child’s inner world.
+Just as importantly, the therapist works with caregivers and professionals to support reflection and deeper understanding of their child’s inner world.

 Who is Play Therapy for?